-You simply can’t beat a DIY coconut oil scrub, especially when you need to shed your dull and dried-out skin from the harsh elements of winter.
+You simply can’t beat a DIY coconut oil scrub, especially when you need to shed your dull and dried-out skin from the harsh elements.

 A homemade coconut oil scrub with your favorite exfoliating agent and essential oil is almost easier than going out and buying something.
 You also won’t have to worry about using potentially harmful additives on your body.
 Check out this portion of the ingredient listing for a popular and well-known beauty brand’s coconut oil scrub: